 It is wonderful as a parent to be able to brag about our kid’s achievements.
 How many times, when your child was in elementary school, did you see a car adorned with the My Kid Made the Honor Roll at (fill in the blank) Elementary School?
 And your child was proud and perhaps you made it a big deal.
 There is nothing intrinsically wrong with rewarding a student for a strong performance.
 But, aside from having to pay for the bumper sticker/pennant/keychain or whatever specialty items you bought so that everyone would know your student’s achievement, it did not cost you any additional monies.

 If it is important to your student (and you) to accept membership because the benefits outweigh the costs, by all means, go ahead and join.
-FSU also has several chapters of national honor/scholar societies (most of which do not cost or have a small fee upon induction), a list of which you can find here and here.
+FSU also has several chapters of national honor/scholar societies (most of which do not cost or have a small fee upon induction).
 There is also the Garnet & Gold Key Leadership Honor Society that students need to apply for.
 The requirements for this are 3.0 GPA, 45 completed academic hours and proof of leadership in two areas.
-The National Society of Collegiate Scholars is one of those which invite freshman and sophomores with at least a 3.4 GPA and be in the top 20% of their class, into their society.
+The National Society of Collegiate Scholars is one of those which invite freshmen and sophomores with at least a 3.4 GPA and be in the top 20% of their class, into their society.
 The lifetime membership fee is $95 paid only once and allows access to career resources, networking, special programs and discounts for specific services and products as well as scholarships; according to their website.

 FSU also offers the Garnet & Gold Scholar Society which isn’t actually an honor society but does provide some of the same types of recognition upon graduation.
 Students must provide an Intent to Participate, selecting three areas in which they will engage and have the remainder of their time at FSU to complete them.
 The Intent to Participate does not guarantee admittance into the society.